 When water is removed from fruits and it is dried out, nutrients and fiber become more concentrated.
 Dried fruit is also rich in antioxidants and vitamin B folate.

 The natural sugars within dried fruit are also more concentrated as well.
-However, that isn’t necessarily a cause for concern and most athletes find that it is a good thing since it gives them necessary fuel.
 For those who are watching their food intake in an effort to lose weight or for diabetic reasons, it can become an issue.
 Portion control is very important when it comes to dried fruit.

 Bananas are controversial when it comes to people with diabetes.
 They are full of natural sugar which means they can be looked at as bad news for people who are trying to limit their sugar.
 However, bananas have an endless supply of healthy benefits that those with diabetes cannot afford to do without.